jankaszel/hyperwell-thesis/chapters/related-work.md

 Classic HTTP client-server architecture.

 In 2019, \citeauthor{kleppmann2019} coined the term of ‘local-first applications’.
 In a paper called \citetitle{kleppmann2019}, the authors propose a set of requirements for a type of application that overcomes common issues of contemporary collaboration software: As businesses increasingly rely on cloud-backend infrastructure for their applications, … .

-With a proof-of-concept application called ‘PushPin’, @hardenberg2020 created an implementation of a local-first application by utilizing hypermerge as foundation for the application’s data storage.
-Several take-aways emerged from this approach, including the benefits of Functional Reactive Programming (FRP) for user interfaces displaying real-time updates as well as persisting issues around privacy, security, and usability.
+With a follow-up, proof-of-concept application called ‘PushPin’, \citeauthor{hardenberg2020} implemented a local-first application by utilizing hypermerge as foundation for the application’s data storage.
+Several take-aways emerged from their work, including the benefits of Functional Reactive Programming (FRP) for user interfaces displaying real-time updates and ongoing issues around privacy, security, and usability [@hardenberg2020].

 Issues commonly arise when two actors change the same property on a piece of data: If two people were to edit a paragraph of text collaboratively in the same shared document, and they edited the same word at the same time before synchronizing, this situation would cause a conflict.
 A centralized authority can occasionally solve such conflicts by applying particular sets of rules for conflict resolution, but distributing authority over a data structure ... .
 For use in such environments were changes and conflicts can occur frequently, Conflict-free Replicated Data Types (CRDTs) can be used.
 They have been documented by [@shapiro2011] and first emerged from large-scale distributed databases, but CRDTs are flexible and can be applied to a variety of circumstances, such as distributed collaborative systems.
 CRDTs consist of these components: ... .
 As CRDTs gained popularity among developers for building apps with offline capabilities among other features, implementations for various platforms and programming environments emerged[^crdt-website].